-India was ranked 102 in the 2019 Global Hunger Index (GHI), much below its neighbours Pakistan (94), Bangladesh (88), Sri Lanka (66), Nepal (73) and China (25).
+India remained number 102 in 2019 Global Hunger Index (GHI) much below its neighbours Pakistan (94), Bangladesh(88), Sri Lanka (66), Nepal (73) and China (25).

 The GHI, which was released on Tuesday, noted that “India suffers from a level of hunger that is serious”.

 Jointly published by Concern Worldwide and Welthungerhilfe, the GHI ranks countries based on four key indicators—undernourishment, child mortality, child wasting and child stunting.
 Child wasting refers to share of children under the age of five who have low weight for their height, reflecting acute undernutrition.
-“Wasting is most prevalent in Yemen, Djibouti, and India,” according to the GHI.
+“Wasting is most prevalent in Yemen, Djibouti, and India,” according GHI.

 Because of its large population, India’s GHI indicator values have an outsized impact on the indicator values for the region, the report noted.
 "India’s child wasting rate is extremely high at 20.8 per cent—the highest wasting rate of any country in this report for which data or estimates were available.”

 According to the report, India's child stunting rate, 37.9 per cent, is also categorised as very high in terms of its public health significance.
-“In India, just 9.6 per cent of all children between 6 and 23 months of age are fed a minimum acceptable diet.
+“In India, just 9.6 percent of all children between 6 and 23 months of age are fed a minimum acceptable diet.
 As of 2015–2016, 90 per cent of Indian households used an improved drinking water source while 39 per cent of households had no sanitation facilities (IIPS and ICF 2017),” said the report.

 It is “designed to comprehensively measure and track hunger at global, regional, and national levels” with the intention of creating awareness and understanding about the "struggle against hunger, provide a way to compare levels of hunger between countries and regions, and call attention to those areas of the world where hunger levels are highest and where the need for additional efforts to eliminate hunger is greatest," according to the GHI website.